yueli711/COVID-19/README.md

 * We have provided the code and various intermediate data files that we produced in performing the analyses we describe in the manuscript.

-# How to normalize raw RNA-Seq data and generate the 25-gene signature
+# How to normalize and find out the differentially expressed genes of the RNA-Seq data

 This pipeline is designed to be used in R environment.